Kosinkadink/ComfyUI-AnimateDiff-Evolved/README.md

 Improved [AnimateDiff](https://github.com/guoyww/AnimateDiff/) integration for ComfyUI, initially adapted from [sd-webui-animatediff](https://github.com/continue-revolution/sd-webui-animatediff) but changed greatly since then.
 Please read the AnimateDiff repo README for more information about how it works at its core.

-Examples shown here will also often make use of two helpful set of nodes:
+Examples shown here will also often make use of these helpful sets of nodes:
+- [ComfyUI_FizzNodes](https://github.com/FizzleDorf/ComfyUI_FizzNodes) for prompt-travel functionality with the BatchPromptSchedule node.
 - [ComfyUI-Advanced-ControlNet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet) for loading files in batches and controlling which latents should be affected by the ControlNet inputs (work in progress, will include more advance workflows + features for AnimateDiff usage later).
+- [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite) for loading videos, combining videos, and doing various image/latent operations like appending, splitting, duplicating, selecting, or counting.
 - [comfyui_controlnet_aux](https://github.com/Fannovel16/comfyui_controlnet_aux) for ControlNet preprocessors not present in vanilla ComfyUI.
 NOTE: If you previously used [comfy_controlnet_preprocessors](https://github.com/Fannovel16/comfy_controlnet_preprocessors), ***you will need to remove comfy_controlnet_preprocessors*** to avoid possible compatibility issues between the two.
 Actively maintained by Fannovel16.

 # Installation